the-butterfry/trashchurch-retro-199x/README.md

 ## Quick Start

-1. Download the latest Release ZIP (auto-built when you publish a release).
+1. Download the latest Release ZIP.
 2. Upload the ZIP to WordPress: Appearance → Themes → Add New → Upload Theme.
 3. Activate the theme and open Appearance → Customize → Retro 199X Options.